-Niger mobilised the required financing to procure and distribute LLINs, ACTs and RDTs required for 2020.
+Niger mobilised the required financing to procure and distribute LLINs, ACTs and RDTs required for 2021.
 The country has procured sufficient LLINs to achieve universal operational coverage of the targeted population.
 Niger has completed the national insecticide resistance monitoring and management plan and has recently reported the results of insecticide resistance testing to WHO.
-The country has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard.
 The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.
 Niger has launched its Zero Malaria Starts with Me campaign.